Rie Muñoz: Personal life

 Juan and Rie Muñoz had two sons, Felipe and Juan, Jr. Felipe died from kidney cancer as a child.
 Juan and Rie divorced in 1963, and Rie subsequently settled in Juneau, where she spent the rest of her life.

 Her daughter-in-law is Alaska State Representative Cathy Muñoz who served from 2009-2017.
 In 2015, Rie Muñoz died in Juneau, Alaska of a stroke, aged 93.

-In 2024, Muñoz's son digitized photographs her her husband had took during the couple's time on King Island and donated the originals to the Katirvik Cultural Center.
+In 2024, Muñoz's son digitized photographs her husband had taken during the couple's time on King Island and donated the originals to the Katirvik Cultural Center.

 Legacy

 Muñoz's work is featured on Alaska's Heirloom Birth Certificate.